BuzzDevDev/Holder/README.md

 # Holder
-NodeJS API to request and store files on the fly.
+NodeJS API to request and store temporary files on the fly.